Arshad-Siddiqui/Arshad-Siddiqui/README.md

-### Arshad Siddiqui
+### Hello 👋, I'm Arshad Siddiqui

-Hi, I am a fullstack software developer and Makers Academy alumni currently looking for a junior fullstack developer role.

-I'm currently learning Go, GORM and Fiber in order to improve my backend skills.
+I'm a fullstack software developer and Makers Academy alumni currently looking for a junior fullstack developer role.
+Currently I'm learning Go, GORM and Fiber in order to improve my backend skills as well as trying to improve my existing Javascript skills with Express and React.

-## Stack
+## Stack 💪

 - HTML/CSS
 - Javascript/Typescript(React, Node, Express, Mongoose, Jest, Cypress)